joshlopez97/cs122b-tests/README.md

 Postman (newman) test scripts for HWs

 We will post
-1. `example tests` before HW deadline so you can have a sense of what the tests looks like and write your own tests.
+1. `sample tests` before HW deadline so you can have a sense of what the tests looks like and write your own tests.

 1. `actual grading tests` after HW deadline so you can double check.